What Does the Bible say About Christians Judging Others?

 " BE ON YOUR GUARD against the yeast (teachings leading to a works salvation) of the Pharisees and Sadducees."
 (Matt.
 16: 6,12)

-Almost all of the false teachers or false prophets critiqued on this site are teaching salvation by works, that one must be baptized to be saved, etc., etc.,
+Almost all of the false teachers or false prophets judged on this site are teaching salvation by works, that one must be baptized to be saved, etc., etc.,

 Are Those who Teach a False Gospel Condemned?